Although the utmost care was taken in compiling the information on this web page, no rights can be derived from it.

-Yes, the UM Visa Office is open for business again, so if you wish to speak to someone of the Visa Office in person, you can drop in at the Student Services Centre (Bonnefantenstraat 2, room B0.33, Maastricht).
-You can contact them by phone and email (visa[at]maastrichtuniversity[dot]nl) as well.
+Yes, if you wish to speak to someone of the UM Visa Office, you can drop by at the Student Services Centre (Bonnefantenstraat 2, room B0.33, Maastricht).
+You can also contact them by phone (+31 (0)43 38 85 388) and email (email@example.com).

 What should I do in case of limited access to the Dutch embassy in my country?